 Some mastering engineers no longer offer this, but YES, I can encode the hidden metadata into your audio masters, or your distributor can do it later, it's up to you.

 For this reason, PLEASE ensure all artist, track, etc. spelling is correct to the letter!
 Alternatively, if your CD duplicator or online distributor offers this service instead (CDBaby, TuneCore, SongTradr, CoSynd, Ditto, DistroKid, etc) then just let me know if you want me to refrain.

-If you register your works with copyright.gov within 3 months of their creation, you really put the law on your side.
-You create clear proof of ownership and receive real legal benefits such as collecting for attorney's fees if someone ever steals your work and you need to go to court.
+If you register your works with copyright.gov within 3 months of their creation, you put the law on your side.
+This creates clear proof of ownership and you can receive real legal benefits (such as collecting for attorney's fees) if someone ever steals your work and you need to go to court.

-I will embed them into your metadata if you have them before mastering is finished.
-If you ARE going with one of these types of services, it's a free service, and I recommend you use their online robots for accuracy.
+I will embed them into your metadata if you provide them to me.
+If you ARE going with one of these types of services, it's a free service for them to include metadata, and I recommend you use their online robots for accuracy.
 They can also be added later by your duplicator (for physical products).

 UPC: Physical records and CDs need a UPC code to track sales.
 First check with your distributor (like CDBaby) who can often generate these for you at lower cost, as well as CD duplication houses.
 But beware of whether the UPC is for internal or worldwide usage.
 For example, here is the recent (2020) advice from DistroKid:

 "DistroKid UPCs are for digital distribution within DistroKid.
 If you want to apply for a UPC issued by GS1, please contact your local GS1 office here."

 Yes.
 A vinyl master has different requirements (the sonics are different than digital or CD).
 Please tell us upfront that you are going to vinyl and this will be included when we quote your order.